openflighthpc/flight-manage/README.md

 `data_dir` is the path to the directory where node data YAMLs are stored.

 `script_dirs` is a set of directories where scripts to be run are stored.
+Please do not use scripts with whitespace in them.

 `log_file` is where the Flight Manage execution log is stored.